learning-zone/spring-boot-basics/README.md

    }
 }
 ```
-* **@EnableAutoConfiguration**: The auto-configuration feature automatically configures things if certain classes are present in the Classpath e.g. if thymeleaf.jar is present in the Classpath then it can automatically configure Thymeleaf `TemplateResolver` and `ViewResolver`.
+* **@EnableAutoConfiguration**: The auto-configuration feature automatically configures things if certain classes are present in the Classpath.
+For example, if you have a data source bean present in the classpath of the application, then it automatically configures the JDBC template.
 ```java
 @Configuration
 @EnableAutoConfiguration(exclude={DataSourceAutoConfiguration.class})